 1. It’s a life-long diet

-This is perhaps the most common misconception: that you should follow a low FODMAP diet for the rest of your life.
-This is just a temporary, learning diet and the “low FODMAP” part refers to the first phase of the diet, when you eliminate all high FODMAP foods.
-As soon as symptoms are reduced and you feel better, you need to re-challenge those foods gradually and systematically to find out your personal triggers.
-You can then craft your personalized FODMAP diet.
-Even then, you are not done.
-As symptoms wax and wane, you are encouraged to re-challenge more foods every 3-6 months.
+This is perhaps the most common misconception.
+This is the idea that you should follow a low FODMAP diet for the rest of your life.
+In fact, this is just a temporary, learning diet and the “low FODMAP” part refers to the first phase of the diet when you eliminate or reduce all high FODMAP foods.
+As soon as you feel better, you need to reintroduce those foods gradually and systematically to find out your personal triggers and can craft your personalized FODMAP diet.

 2. It’s the same for everyone

 This is another FODMAP myth we need to debunk.
 I often hear people tell me their doctor gave them a handout and told them to follow the low FODMAP diet.
 Period.
 It’s not that simple!
 In fact, this is not just a list of foods to include or exclude.
 Undoubtedly, there are high-FODMAP foods that you will limit or exclude temporarily.
 And foods with negligible or no FODMAPs you will include liberally.
 However, so many foods are either low or high depending on their portion size.
 And the degree of restriction can vary depending on the severity of your symptoms, your IBS type, other intolerances or allergies, and other factors.

 Most importantly, every person reacts differently to different high-FODMAP foods, and they will end up eating a modified FODMAP diet that is unique to them.